Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 When the NSA's invincible code-breaking machine encounters a mysterious code it cannot break, the agency calls its head cryptographer, Susan Fletcher, a brilliant, beautiful mathematician.
 What she uncovers sends shock waves through the corridors of power.
 The NSA is being held hostage--not by guns or bombs -- but by a code so complex... (some violent content)

-The Gifted Kids Survival Guide: A Teen Handbook Recommended by Judy Galbraith and Jim Delisle
+The Gifted Teen Survival Guide: Smart, Sharp, and Ready for (Almost) Anythingg Recommended by Judy Galbraith and Jim Delisle (or from Barnes & Noble)

 More Than a Test Score: Teens Talk About Being Gifted, Talented, or Otherwise Extra-ordinary Recommended by Robert A. Shultz and James R. Delisle